sanshxx/DentOS/DEPLOYMENT_GUIDE.md

 ## Conclusion

-Following this deployment guide should result in a fully functional Dental CRM system in a production environment.
+Following this deployment guide should result in a fully functional DentOS system in a production environment.
 Remember to regularly back up your data and keep the system updated with security patches.

 For additional support or questions, refer to the technical documentation or contact the development team.